How Much Does It Cost to Build an Ice Rink?

 Synthetic ice, a substitute for traditional ice rinks, offers benefits like lower acquisition and maintenance costs and environmental advantages.
 Composed of a solid polymer material, synthetic ice rinks can be installed using interlocking panels to create a durable and long-lasting surface.

-Acquisition Costs
+Procurement Costs

 The estimated acquisition costs for synthetic ice can range significantly, beginning at a few hundred dollars and escalating to several thousand dollars for larger rinks.
 The average cost of synthetic ice depends a lot on the supplier, differentiating in quality.